Webhooks send data to your website or application when certain events happen in your Loops account.Documentation Index

 Details about an individual email send to a recipient:

-id- The unqiue ID of the email.emailMessageId- The ID of the sent version of the campaign/loop/transactional email.subject- The subject of the sent version of the campaign/loop/transactional email.
+id- The unique ID of the email.emailMessageId- The ID of the sent version of the campaign, workflow or transactional email.subject- The subject of the sent version of the campaign, workflow or transactional email.

-To get the ID of the campaign, loop or transactional email that relates to the
+To get the ID of the campaign, workflow or transactional email that relates to the

 Loops dashboard or API, look for a